Davide64-dev/FEUP_ESOF_MoneyWatch/README.md

 1. As a smoker, I'd like to have a tracker that shows me how much I've saved since quitting smoking so that I'm even more motivated.

    **Acceptance test:** The app will track your expenses (as explained in other features) so that you know when you are spending/saving more than you did before.

-2. As a user, I want to indicate how much money I've spent on a bad habit so that when I stop that habit, I can automatically see how much I've saved since then.

-   **Acceptance test:** ***VER NA AULA***

 ### Feature 6